kalai-transpiler/kalai/docs/Design.md

   - Best is still avoiding dependencies
   - But separate dependent passes could help with debugging and reasoning about code
 * When in doubt, when implementing new functionality, put it in a pass in the target language-specific pipeline phase, and then later on refactor into the Kalai construct phase of the pipeline if/when commonalities across target languages are understood
+* It seems like a good approach to not allow types to influence the Kalai syntax even though we carry type information.
+Instead type specific syntax should be langugage specific, because not all languages handle types the same

 #### Documentation
 * what does each pass do,